 Review summary: Canon 100D vs Fujifilm X100

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 100D or the Fujifilm X100 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 12.2MP) with a 21% higher linear resolution.